 Read: Rule of 3 for survival

-Know what is edible out in the wilderness so that you can survive over the long term.
+Know what is edible out in the wilderness to survive over the long term.
 It helps if you bring along food that is not perishable, such as protein bars for energy.

-You can hunt or fish for food while gathering edible items like berries, mushrooms, and the like.
-However, if you don’t recognize it, don’t eat it.
+You can hunt or fish for food while gathering edible items like berries, mushrooms, etc. However, if you don’t recognize it, don’t eat it.

 Signal for Attention